toeaung-yeyint/calculate-shapes-volume/README.md

 # Project description

-This app will allow users to determine whether to raise or lower the price of the food (Mohinga - Burmese traditional food) during specific times of the year in a line chart as well as checking the end of the year revenue and profits.
+This app will allow users to determine whether to raise or lower the price of the food (Mohinga - traditional food of Burmese people) during specific times of the year in a line chart as well as checking the end of the year revenue and profits.

 ## Project specifications